inazr/dbt_ga4/README.md

 ## database

-This dbt model for ga4 is currently designed to work with bigquery.
-I do not know if other db are fully functional as well.
+This dbt models expects to be run on bigquery.

 ## concept

-This models does not work with a persistent staging layer.
+This models avoids a persistent staging layer.
 Only the last 5 (last X) days will be loaded into stg_ga4 views to minimize the number of bytes processed and to speed up the model.
-The fct_ tables are using an incremental strategy to load all new rows from the stg_ layer.
+The downstream layers are using an incremental strategy to load all new rows from the stg_ layer.

+## Good to know

+The join key is hexed to prevent users from extracting information from compound keys.